Chairs' Letter – December 2020On Tue, 29 December, 2020 - 13:25

-Dear Order Members,
+Dear Order Members and friends,

 Ratnadharini has been writing these monthly letters for about a year now, and recently asked if those of us serving as College deputies would like to write one from time to time.
 I’m the first to take up this opportunity.

 At the start of the pandemic, Ratnadharini started meeting weekly with her College deputies as a way of keeping in touch together with what was happening in the world and in the movement.
 As time went on, we reduced this to meeting fortnightly.
 I’ve really enjoyed getting to know Ratnadharini and the other deputies better over this time.

 In fact, I’ve really enjoyed getting to know all the members of the College better since I joined in early 2018.
 Particularly those I’ve had little or no past contact with simply because our paths had not yet crossed.
 And for me, I always enjoy the way that Order members I’ve never met before can feel very familiar.